Ljubuški: Antiquity

 Finds of bones, stone and metal objects prove that the area around Ljubuški was inhabited as early as the Stone Age.
 These finds are now exhibited in the museum of the Franciscan monastery in Humac, with most of the pieces coming from the Bronze and Iron Age, and some also from the Neolithic age.
 It can be assumed that the inhabitants who settled in this period were Illyrians, who lived from the 3rd century BC.
 They were oppressed by the Romans and subjugated in the first century BC.
-The fact that the area remained inhabited during Roman times is demonstrated by the remains of an ancient Roman camp located in Gračine (a district of Humac).
-Based on the excavations, which revealed numerous valuables such as coins, vases, jewellery, glasses, tools and weapons, it was long suspected that the ruins were the remains of an ancient trading city called Bigeste.
+The fact that the area remained inhabited during Roman times is demonstrated by the remains of an ancient Roman camp located in Gračine (a district of Humac) and the results of archaeological research projects carried out in the hinterland of the city.
+Based on excavations in Gračine, which revealed numerous valuables such as coins, vases, jewellery, glasses, tools and weapons, it was long suspected that the ruins there were the remains of an ancient trading city called Bigeste.
 It is now assumed that the exposed remains of the wall were a more luxurious Auxiliary camp in which veterans were also quartered.